-If you're keen to have the look of real wood, but not the full cost, one option is to buy a carcass in cheaper chipboard or MDF and add end panels and doors in solid wood.
+This is particularly the case if you are keen to have the look of real wood, but not the full cost.
+In this case, you could buy a kitchen unit in cheaper chipboard or MDF and add end panels and doors in solid wood.

 In May and June 2019 we asked kitchen owners who own these types of unit what they think of their quality, and how they have stood the test of time.

 It's not all about materials though.
 When our experts assessed a selection of units from popular kitchen brand in our lab (in spring 2019) to see whether any were worthy of a Best Buy, we found that they were all made of the same material.

 Kitchen wall cabinets are the perfect way to make the most of the space in your kitchen.
 A lot of kitchen wall cupboards come as two at 90cm or 1000cm wide, as opposed to one.
 You can get single ones though, so think about what will match with and mirror your floor unit layout for a symmetrical look.